Category Archives: 2024

 Challengers (2024)

 challengers movie posterI have a spot in my heart for intense sports movies.
 I also enjoy films that effectively incorporate flashbacks to flesh out the story and its characters.
-Luca Guadagnino’s (Bones and AllCall Me by Your NameChallengers incorporated both themes into his sexual, taught, tension-filled drama, using professional tennis as its backdrop.
+Luca Guadagnino’s (Bones and AllCall Me by Your NameChallengers incorporated both themes into a tense, drama-filled drama, set against the backdrop of professional tennis.

 Continue reading Challengers (2024)